Fast fashion does fast homeware

-The collapse of brands like Topshop has created a conversation around the morals of the fashion industry and its owners.
+The recent collapse of brands like Topshop has ignited conversations about the ethics within the fashion industry and its ownership.

 Mass production v small batch production